<Photo: There's nothing like a John Birch Society billboard on a country road in California, ca. 959>

 The police quickly arrived and surveyed the damage.
 They found a chipped edge on top of the backyard wooden fence.
 The bullet traveled 40 yards from that fence, struck an open window frame near its center, which deflected the bullet just enough to miss its target.
 Police found the bullet on the other side of that wall where Walker sat.

 Reporters arrived and asked Walker to guess who the shooters might be.
 “Communists, of course,” he scoffed, “and the Kennedys say there’s no internal threat to our freedom!”
 The Dallas Police detectives analyzed clues.
-Walker had his own suspicions about the plot, as he repeated for the next 30 years, namely, that RFK had paid assassins to finish his job at Ole Miss in 1962 when he sent Walker to an insane asylum.
+Walker had his own suspicions about the plot, as he repeated for the next 30 years, namely, that RFK had paid assassins to finish the job at Ole Miss in 1962 when he sent Walker to an insane asylum.

 THE US CIVIL RIGHTS MOVEMENT IN THE SUMMER OF 1963